NURS 3208-001 Care of Childbearing Families: Clinical Application

 Please check the schedule for recent updates on Class Dates & Room.

-Please check the schedule for recent updates on Class Dates & Rooms, including the possibility of virtual classes
+Please check the schedule for recent updates on Class Dates & Room assignments.

 Please routinely check email and the schedule for recent updates on class dates and room assignments.
 Additionally, please refer to the schedule and combined 3207/3208 course calendar posted on Canvas.
 The first day of clinical activities will be for clinical/course orientation.
-Attendance is mandatory, even if this orientation is conducted virtually.
+Attendance is mandatory.
 Check UTHSCSA email often for updates.
-We will strictly follow all COVID 19 guidelines, which may mean more clinical time will be conducted online and virtually.

 For full calendar, course information and specific course details, please refer to the information posted in Canvas